DATA

 Explanation:

-The DATA construct creates an DATA dataset for use with the specific microcontroller.
-An DATA dataset is a list of values that are stored in the PROGMEM memory of the microcontroller, which then can be accessed using the ProgRead() command or other DATA read operations.
+The DATA construct creates an DATA dataset, or DATA block, for use with the specific microcontroller.
+A DATA dataset, or DATA block, is a list of values that are stored in the PROGMEM memory of the microcontroller, which then can be accessed using the ProgRead() command or other DATA read operations.

-The advantage of an DATA dataset is that they are memory efficient being loaded directly into the DATA during programming operations.
+The advantage of an DATA dataset, or DATA block, is that they are memory efficient being loaded directly into the DATA during programming operations.

 DATA datasets are defined as follows: